Updated: Oct 14

 Grinding your teeth at night will slowly wear away the enamel and expose the dentin.
 The constant grinding motion is unhealthy for your teeth.
 The cause for grinding is usually due to stress.
 Treatment for this condition involves making a night guard to wear and also lifestyle changes such as de-stressing.

 Overzealous brushing especially with a hard tooth brush can cause major damage to your enamel.
 If you couple that with an abrasive toothpaste, your dentin will be exposed in no time.
 Treatment would be to switch to a soft bristle brush along with a non-abrasive toothpaste but most importantly to be more gentle while brushing.

 The gums can recede because you are genetically predisposed to it or it could be from aggressive brushing as well.
 Once the gums recede, it will expose the layer of dentin underneath, which is very sensitive.
 Even if your tooth has a crown on it, the gums can still recede below where the crown margin ends.
 Below is a photo of a crown with receding gums.

 In order to not make this condition worse, you should not brush so aggressively.
 Be gentle around the areas that have already receded.

 Bacteria cause cavities by secreting acid onto the tooth, which eats through the layer of enamel.
 Once the enamel is completely gone, the dentin will become exposed.
-Below is a photo of tooth decay that has gone through the enamel and into the dentin layer.

 Treatment for tooth decay would require a tooth filling to repair the exposed dentin.
 There is no other way to replace the missing tooth structure.